Cheapest car insurance for teenagers and young adults (2023)

 Cheapest auto insurance for 21-year-olds

-USAA has the cheapest rates for car insurance coverage for 21-year-olds.
-For young adults of this age group not affiliated with the military or a part of a military family, GEICO is the cheapest auto insurance company.
+USAA has the cheapest car insurance coverage for 21-year-olds.
+GEICO is the company for young drivers who aren’t affiliated with the military or a part of a military family.

 Company